CThanhBinh/fullStack-CRUD/README.md

 CRUD simple for practice connect fron-end with back-end

-font-end: Vuejs
+- f- ont-end: Vuejs

-back-end: nodejs + expressjs
+- back-end: nodejs + expressjs

-database: mysql
+- database: mysql

-other:
+- other:

-use axios for make request and retrieve respone
+- use axios for make request and retrieve respone

-use sequelize for connect mysql
+- use sequelize for connect mysql